-A foreign national’s deceased relative must meet the definition of qualifying relative in order for the foreign national to be eligible to seek an immigration benefit through that person.
+An alien’s deceased relative must meet the definition of qualifying relative in order for the alien to be eligible to seek an immigration benefit through that person.

-Although Congress did not expressly define “qualifying relative” in this situation, it did provide a list of foreign nationals who may seek an immigration benefit through the qualifying relative.
+Although Congress did not expressly define “qualifying relative” in this situation, it did provide a list of aliens who may seek an immigration benefit through the qualifying relative.
 Therefore, for purposes of seeking adjustment of status, USCIS infers that qualifying relative means a person who, immediately before death, was:

 The petitioner in an immediate relative immigrant visa petition;